afnandamra/data-structures-and-algorithms/javascript/linked-list/README.md

   - Define a method called `includes` which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node's value somewhere within the list.
   - Define a method called `toString` which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
     - `"{ a } -> { b } -> { c } -> NULL"`
+  - Define a method called `.append(value)` which adds a new node with the given value to the end of the list.
+  - Define a method called `.insertBefore(value, newVal)` which add a new node with the given newValue immediately before the first value node.
+  - Define a method called `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node.
 - Any exceptions or errors that come from your code should be semantic, capturable errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.
 - Be sure to follow your language/frameworks standard naming conventions.